KingsleyIke/catholic-companion/README.md

 # catholic-companion

-An app to view parishes on map
+An app to view parishes on map, view parish activities